leonnoel/rap-names-two/README.md

 ###################
-# What is rap-names-api-review
+# What is rap-names-api
 ###################

-rap-names-api-review is an Application Programming Interface (API) - a toolkit - for people who want to retrieve rapper information back fast.
+rap-names-api is an Application Programming Interface (API) - a toolkit - for people who want to retrieve rapper information back fast.

 **Link to project:** https://rap-names-api-review.herokuapp.com/